Last Updated on March 9, 2026 by Maged kamel

 Example 1.4: How to determine the loan value?

 Example 1.4- HP borrowed money to do rapid prototyping for a new ruggedized computer. that targets desert oil field conditions.
-The loan is $1 million for 3 years at 5% per year simple interest.
+The loan is $1 million for 3 years at 5% simple interest per year.
 How much money will HP repay at the end of 3 years?

 Solution for Example 1.4.
 The example is a direct application of simple interest.

-HP borrowed money, the loan is $1.0 Million for 3 years at 5% interest as simple interest.
+HP borrowed $1.0 million for 3 years at 5% interest, simple interest.
 How much money will the company repay after the end of the 3 years?
-The solution is shown in a tabulated form as in the next slide.
+The solution is shown in tabular form on the next slide.

 Steps to calculate the simple interest value.